felipemfb/Edge_Detection/README.md

-# Edge_Prediction
+# Edge Detection
-Edge prediction using OpenCV with the following detectors: Sobel, Canny and Laplace
+Edge detection using OpenCV with the following detectors: Sobel, Canny and Laplace